-(d) Preservation of Landscaping.

-(1) Credit Toward Requirements.
-The Director of Building and Housing, in consultation with the Commissioner of Park Maintenance or the Commissioner of Urban Forestry, as appropriate, or designee, shall credit healthy trees or shrubs existing on a site prior to development and proposed to be preserved toward the requirements of the table contained in Section 352.11.
+- (d) Preservation of Landscaping. - (1) Credit Toward Requirements.
+The Commissioner Director of Building and Housing, in consultation with the Commissioner or designee, shall credit healthy trees or shrubs existing on a site prior to development and proposed to be preserved toward the requirements of the table contained in Section 352.11.